SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

   then provide helper to get from content or graph. bag items are embedded, MoveIntoBag() that embeds then deletes? or get from graph at that point??
 * have sync field interface & for initial sync get field definition like resync
-* use custom command in integration test, so as not to arrange using code under test + add integration tests for new queries
+* use custom command in integration test, so as not to arrange using code under test + add integration tests for new queries ask devopts to add int tests to cd
 * in cyphertocontent step, improve parallelisation, work off ratio to cores?
 * check if static files fixes visualisation
 * add analyser to vis project